 The UN System of Environmental–Economic Accounting (SEEA – see also Annex 1), together with the UN System of National Accounts (SNA) and the European System of Accounts, provides a framework for producing internationally comparable statistics on the environment and its relationship with the economy.
-The Office for National Statistics (ONS) is responsible for reporting the information to Eurostat on an annual basis.
-To meet this requirement, Ricardo Energy and Environment are contracted to deliver estimates that are consistent with the UN SEEA framework.
+The Office for National Statistics (ONS) is responsible for reporting the information on an annual basis.
+Ricardo Energy and Environment are contracted to deliver estimates that are consistent with the UN SEEA framework.

 Notes for: Quality characteristics of the energy use data

 - Detailed summaries of all recalculations can be found in the Informative Inventory Report and the National Inventory Report.

 Ricardo Energy and Environment maintains the National Atmospheric Emissions Inventory (NAEI) on behalf of the Department for Energy Security and Net Zero (DESNZ), formerly known as the Department for Business, Energy and Industrial Strategy (BEIS) and supplies emissions estimates that are partly calculated from fuel consumption and emissions factors corresponding to emission source.
 This fuel consumption forms the basis for the energy accounts, and there is a strong link between the energy and emissions accounts.